 Guanacaste is famous for its pristine beaches, cultural events, tourist attractions and activities for all kinds of tastes, its local people, and its local cuisine!

-Guanacaste is known for its music, which is the most important part of the artistic expression in the province.
+Guanacaste is known for its traditional music, which is the most important part of the artistic expression in the province.
 Music is a relevant element to be admired and respected by local and visitors.
 Typical music is considered a natural gift in those from the region.

 Along with muse, typical dances with beautifully handmade decorated outfits have been preserved over time through the years.
 Some of the traditional dances are:

 As far as local cuisine… corn is an important crop in Guanacaste.
 There are many typical dishes and beverages derived from this product: handmade tortillas, tanelas, tayuyas, tamales (Costa Rican style), pisque, sweet tamal, corn rice, rosquillas, bizcochos, pozol, pinol, chicha, among others.
 In many homes there is a mud oven, where all types of breads are prepared and meals are heated.
-You can take some Costa Rica tours that show how local people’s life is, and some of the traditions they preserve from its ancestors.
+You can take some tours in Guanacaste Costa Rica that show how local people’s life is, and some of the traditions they preserve from its ancestors.

-You can try typical beverages like the pinol, which is made from finely ground white corn and toasted on a local ceramic plate.
-You can find these popular dishes and beverages in busy areas like markets in Liberia, Nicoya and the famous Women´s Cooperative in Santa Cruz.
+You can try typical beverages like the pinolillo, which is made from finely ground white corn and toasted on a local ceramic plate.
+You can find these popular dishes and beverages in busy areas like markets in Liberia, Nicoya and the famous Women´s Cooperative in Santa Cruz Guanacaste.

 Daniel Oduber Quirós International Airport in Liberia (LIR - Liberia international airport code) is one of the major airports in Costa Rica and provides seamless travel to the Guanacaste region, while paved roads facilitate the rest of the journey to the Pacific coast and the Gulf of Papagayo.
 The region’s best Costa Rica all-inclusive resorts and beaches are just an hour away by car.